cristminix/microagent-ts/README.md

-# microAgents Framework
+# microAgents Framework (TypeScript)

-A lightweight LLM orchestration framework for building Multi-Agent AI systems.
+A lightweight LLM orchestration framework for building Multi-Agent AI systems in TypeScript.
 The framework provides an easy way to create and orchestrate multiple AI agents with XML-style tool calls.

 ## Key Features